boygao1992/NLP/README.md

 (the system still could have model of the rest of the world but trivial because it's not expecting any feedback. the update of the understanding of the external world is limited to "the external world received all my words up to this point")

+because we cannot observe the initial (hidden) state, we need to have a dedicated `Start` state to solve this problem (degenerate transition/conditional probability to standalone state probability) like the handling in HMM

 to learn the mealy machine behind a event-driven system,
 - need to observe the Input sequence as well
 - or use generative model with "reasonable" assumptions